RocFang/nginx-rtmp-module-wiki-ZH/Building-nginx-rtmp-with-HLS-support.md

+## If you using native-hls branch skip this!

 If ffmpeg on your system is too old or you have avconv instead ffmpeg follow this guide to build nginx-rtmp with HLS support.